Hosted by Juliet Dorris-Williams

 Learn more about Juliet here

-In this week’s episode of Finding Faith, Juliet Dorris-Williams, author of Leaving Church, Finding Faith: Six Steps for Finding Your Purpose in the World After Leaving the Christian Church … talks about Being Faithful in the dark.
-Where is faith when you are in the dark places and spaces of life.
-How do our past challenges inform our future?
-Join Juliet as she shares her insights on a famous quote, “Faith sees best in the dark”.
+In this week’s episode of Finding Faith, Juliet Dorris-Williams, author of Leaving Church, Finding Faith: Six Steps for Finding Your Purpose in the World After Leaving the Christian Church … acknowledges that life is challenging and difficult right now.

 Juliet C. Dorris-Williams, is a wife, mother, a master’s trained, licensed, social worker, administrator providing executive leadership of a peer recovery organization.
 Throughout her adult life, sh has learned to successfully navigate the challenge that come with being a survivor of trauma and its accompanying twin: depression.
 Juliet credits the transformative power of her Christian faith, therapy and and peer support as instrumental for her healing.
 Juliet is the author two published works, Leaving Church, Finding Faith and Notes To my 25 Year Old Self – A Spiritual Journey.

 Juliet was born and raised in Indianapolis, IN and now lives in Reynoldsburg, Ohio with her husband and #1 cheerleader and soulmate, Timothy, Sr. Their growing blended family includes four adult children, spouses, partners, grandchildren and greatgrands.